apache/couchdb-nmo/README.md

-# couchadmin
+# nemo

-`couchadmin` is a cli tool to manage CouchDB Clusters and nodes in a cluster.
+`nemo` is a cli tool to manage CouchDB Clusters and nodes in a cluster.

 ## Contributing